Old Woman Hunting God

 She hears faint music.
 The stars and planets and suns are all singing.
 There are countless voices, male and female, each one singing its own song in its own language, but somehow, all of them blending together in perfect harmony.

 She flies down into her own galaxy, through her own solar system, to her own planet.
 The Earth, too, is made of Light.
-Redwood trees, ferns, rocks, water, birds, bugs…everything is made of Light.
+Trees, ferns, rocks, water, birds, bugs…everything is made of Light.
 Everything is singing.
-She flies down toward her own body, and as soon as she slips back into her lumpy, creaky, old body something in her chest tickles, blooms, and explodes.
+She flies down toward her own body, and as soon as she slips back into her lumpy, creaky, old body she, too, is singing.
+Every bone, every cell in her body is singing its own unique song, harmonizing with All That Is.

 Light.